influxdata/telegraf/plugins/inputs/knx_listener/README.md

 # Listener capable of handling KNX bus messages provided trough a KNX-IP Interface.
 [[inputs.KNXListener]]
   # Type of KNX-IP interface.
-  # Can be either "tunnel", "router" or "dummy" (for testing only).
+  # Can be either "tunnel" or "router".
   service_type = "tunnel"

   # Address of the KNX-IP interface.